Villa de Pozos: History

 In 1592, the hacienda of Real de San Francisco de los Pozos was founded by Diego de Tapia, son of Fernando de Tapia, to supply the miners at Cerro de San Pedro with food and other necessities.
 After Mexico became independent, Pozos was one of the original municipalities established by the state of San Luis Potosí on 19 July 1826.
 It was elevated to town (villa) status on 26 April 1830.
 It remained an independent municipality until 10 October 1946, when it was integrated into the municipality of San Luis Potosí as a borough (delegación).
 It has been alleged that Gonzalo N. Santos, the PRI governor of San Luis Potosí at the time, took this action because Pozos was a centre of Synarchist activity.

 In 1995, the citizens of Villa de Pozos petitioned the state of San Luis Potosí for the reestablishment of the municipality, which the state approved in 2022.
 However, in 2004, the Supreme Court of Justice of the Nation struck down the act reestablishing the municipality on technical grounds.
 Another request was submitted in 2022, and on 22 July 2024, the San Luis Potosí state congress approved the reestablishment of Villa de Pozos as a municipality.

 Administration

 Villa de Pozos will hold its first elections as an independent municipality in 2027.
 An interim administration led by María Teresa de Jesús Rivera Acevedo was appointed by the state in August 2024.
 The municipal government of Villa de Pozos consists of a municipal president, two councillors (Spanish: síndicos), and twelve trustees (regidores), the councillors and one of the trustees being elected by relative majority, and the other trustees by proportional representation.

 Demographics

-In the 2020 Mexican Census, the borough (delegacíon) of Villa de Pozos in San Luis Potosí recorded a population of 148,165 inhabitants.
+In the 2020 INEGI census, the borough (delegacíon) of Villa de Pozos in San Luis Potosí recorded a population of 148,165 inhabitants.
 The neighbourhoods of Laguna de Santa Rita and San Nicolás de los Jassos recorded populations of 13,315 and 2,885 respectively in 2020.
 In 2002 the population of the borough was estimated at approximately 61,000.